dreamgrove/dreamgrove/content/balance/guide/talents.md

 ### Tier 75:
 {{< talent-row spec="balance" tier="75" src="beta" >}}

 {{< spell 114107 "Soul of the Forest" "beta" >}} (SotF): Reduces the cost of {{< spell 191034 "Starfall" "beta" >}} by 10 Astral Power and grants {{< spell 279708 "Empowerments" "beta" >}} a 30% multiplicative scaling.
-The best in the row when it comes to sustained multi-target (4+ targets), making your Empowerments hit harder and saving you Astral Power to throw more Starfalls out.
+Relies quite heavily on Azerite traits to stand a chance against competition, requiring {{< spell 278507 "Lunar Shrapnel" "beta" >}} traits to ever be worth using, and even in that case only barely in pure sustained multi-target.

 {{< spell 202345 "Starlord" "beta" >}} (SL): Causes your spenders to award a stack of 3% haste, stacking up to 3 times and not refreshing the duration with a new stack.
 Offering the best 1-3 target damage and great multi-target, this talent can be utilized to its fullest by not spending any Astral Power in the last 5 seconds of the buff.
 Starlord isn’t heavily impacted by kill time like incarnation is, but suffers more in heavy movement.

-{{< spell 102560 "Incarnation: Chosen of Elune" "beta" >}} (Incarn): This talent replaces {{< spell 194223 "Celestial Alignment" "beta" >}} as our 3 minute cooldown enhancing our damage cooldown with longer duration and more % damage gain.
-Incarnation can be very potent in situations where large burst is required.
-Otherwise it falls behind the other options in raw output and is massively impacted by kill time.
-If you are mostly spamming {{< spell 93402 "Sunfire" "beta" >}} or {{< spell 164812 "Moonfire" "beta" >}} (due to Azerite traits), Incarnation gains a lot of value, becoming the best talent in the row (explained later in the guide).
+{{< spell 102560 "Incarnation: Chosen of Elune" "beta" >}} (Incarn): This talent replaces {{< spell 194223 "Celestial Alignment" "beta" >}} as our 3 minute cooldown, enhancing our damage cooldown with longer duration and more % damage gain.
+Incarnation can be very potent in situations where large burst is required, the fight length is short, or the fight has heavy downtime, but still allows you to get your cooldowns off without interruption.
+Otherwise it falls behind Starlord by a small amount in raw output and is massively impacted by kill time.
+If you are mostly spamming {{< spell 164812 "Moonfire" "beta" >}} (due to Azerite traits), Incarnation gains a lot of value, becoming the best talent in the row (explained later in the guide).

 ### Tier 90:
 {{< talent-row spec="balance" tier="90" src="beta" >}}